Don’t Let Your Pool Cover Sink—These Pumps Are Lifesavers

 Q. How do you weigh down a pool cover?

-The best way to weigh down the edges of a pool cover to keep it taut is to use sandbags, which are not rough or shaped like rocks or bricks that can damage the cover.
+The best way to weigh down the edges of a pool cover to keep it taut is to use sandbags, which are not jagged or rough like rocks or bricks, which can damage the cover.

 Tony Carrick Avatar